digitallyinduced/ihp/Guide/editors.markdown

 You need to install the following extensions:

 - `direnv`, this loads the project `.envrc` file
+- `Nix Environment Selector`, this will pick up settings in default.nix
 - `Haskell`, this get's smart IDE features with haskell-language-server